Guillaumecorbisier/blogdown.source/content/post/getting-started.md

 **Albino what is this,Albino in human and animals society,research about it**...

-Animal and plant may be affected by albino it's a lost of melanine
+Animal and plant may be affected by albino it's a lost of melanine.
+You can have lost melanine on one part of your body or on all